Eureto/HeyWakeUp/README.md

 # HeyWakeUp
 The program i installed on my esp32 and phone to help me wake up in winter when its dark outside.
-Still in prograess...
+Still in progress...

 currently done: